Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 • You can paint over a stained deck.

-• A painted deck loses its natural appearance and texture.
+• A painted deck loses its natural texture and the appearance of the wood grain.

-• Paint can be harder to remove and may require more time and resources for removal.
+• Paint can be harder to remove and may require more time and resources.

-• Paint may hide indicators (mold, rot, mildew) that it is time to replace your deck.
+• Paint may hide indicators that it’s time to replace your deck, such as mold, rot, and mildew.

 • A painted deck is more slippery than a stained deck.